 Tomos started playing the cornet at the age of nine.
 He joined the Haverhill youth and community band before he his first lesson, and that went about as well as you’d expect, thankfully he has improved since then, and has played for a number of different brass bands across the country due to work and study.
 His experience with scout leading and outreach as part of his PhD has allowed him to enjoy many teaching opportunities that he hopes to put to good use as part of beginners brass coordinator.
 Outside of banding Tomos is an avid rock climber, set builder, and scout leader.

 Catherine started learning trumpet aged 11, and joined the confusingly named Besses Boys Brass Band, based in Bury, Lancashire, on cornet shortly after.
 Whilst in the band, she became fully immersed in the brass band contesting world, performing at three consecutive National Finals, and has enjoyed the chance to continue to compete whilst at Warwick.
 Upon starting University, she was lucky enough to be given the chance to play Flugel, and has enjoyed the challenges that the seat brings.

-Outside of brass banding, she is a fourth year Civil Engineer, who also enjoys karaoke at the Duck, and hill walking (not easy in Coventry).
+Outside of brass banding, she is a fourth year Civil Engineer, who also enjoys karaoke at the Dirty Duck, and hill walking (not easy in Coventry).
 As an ex-President of the Society, Catherine is looking forward to fully appreciating the social side of BrassSoc over the next year, whilst generally being a nuisance to the new exec.

 BrassSoc is extremely grateful to its former execs who have contributed to making the Society the great institution it is today.
 Details of execs from 1998 are available here in PDF format.